 - Aesthetics.
-Long, messy URLs aren’t nearly as pleasing to the eye as short, clean URLs.
+Long, messy URLs aren’t nearly as pleasing to the eye in comparison to short and clean URLs.

-- Create suspicion and distrust.
-Consider how a visitor might feel when they hover on a link, on the verge of clicking it, only to find what looks like a never-ending string of strange characters.
-To the untrained eye, they might look more like malware than a legitimate website.
+- Creates suspicion and distrust.
+Consider how a visitor might feel when they hover over a link, on the verge of clicking it, only to find what looks like a never-ending string of strange characters.
+To the untrained eye, it may look more like malware than a legitimate website.

-One of the best way to beat this is to use a link shortener to clean up unwieldy UTM tracking codes.
+One of the best ways to beat this is to use a link shortener to clean up unwieldy UTM tracking codes.
 You can use programs like:

 - Wistia’s Fresh URL

 Short, clean links look nicer; they don’t require a leap of faith for a visitor to click on them.
-Even better: the Terminus link shortener allows you to create branded short URLs, so your visitors can instantly recognize that the link belongs to you and is legitimate.
+Even better: the Terminus link shortener allows you to create branded short URLs, so your visitors can instantly recognize that the link is legitimate and belongs to you.

 3. Confusing Medium and Source Parameters